-Today I am going to speak about a few handy initiatives I have both seen and use regularly.
+Today I am going to speak about a few handy initiatives I have both seen and use regularly, in the UK.
 There is plastic bag recycling, makeup recycling and even a new addition I found lately shoe recycling.
 There are so many now it is genuinely fantastic to see!

-Aldi’s Soft Plastics Bin – Aldi have recently launched a soft plastic bin, where you can recycle a whole host of plastic.
-This including plastic bags, bread bags and such alike.
+Aldi & Coop Soft Plastics Bin – Both Aldi and Coop has recently launched a soft plastic bin, where you can recycle a whole host of plastic.
+This includes plastic bags, bread bags and such.

-Schuh Shoe Recycling – The shoe retailer have recently launched a new shoe recycling scheme.
+Schuh Shoe Recycling – The shoe retailer has recently launched a new shoe recycling scheme.
 You can recycle any brand of shoe and, in partnership with Recyclatex Group, promise to recycle approximately 98% of all components and materials.
-In return you receive a £5 off voucher to spend in store.
+In return, you receive a £5 off voucher to spend in-store.

-Primark & H&M Clothes and Material Recycling – Avoiding the bad implications both fast fashion retailer have, in terms of recycling unwanted garments, this most definitely is the better option.
+Primark & H&M Clothes and Material Recycling – Avoiding the bad implications both fast-fashion retailers have, in terms of recycling unwanted garments, this is most definitely the better option.
 This speaking in comparison to the garments ending up in landfill!
 Both retailers recycle most garments and materials, therefore it’s definitely worth using.

 Recycling Found in both Supermarket AND High Street